 The movies discussed on Hidden Films will run the gamut from small to large, from relatively well-known to completely unknown, from classy to asinine, from near-perfect to godawful.
 When possible, I will feature interviews with/excerpts from the directors, actors, screenwriters, set designers, dolly grips or anyone else I can find that is associated with these films–as well as film scholars and aficionados–to shed light on why, exactly, they either were swept under the rug or never saw the light of day to begin with.

-I compiled a list of roughly 5,000 films that intrigued me while plumbing through the Internet Movie Database’s list of every movie ever made, and then discovered that a good 1,000 of these films cannot be found on Netflix (some of them are designated as “Saved,” which means they may become available at an indefinite date).
-I have already begun accumulating these films via purchases from eBay, Amazon and countless other retailers of rare and/or VHS-only releases; writing directly to film archivists, film distributors and even directors to request screeners; and renting VHS tapes from a fantastic rare video store in Manhattan, Video Room.
-As a current movie reviewer for Screen Comment and The L Magazine, I plan to critique these films as I watch them, citing relevant excerpts from published reviews or academic essays.
-Where possible, I will include interviews with various cast and crew members associated with these films, as well as film scholars and critics.
+My idea for Hidden Films came about after I compiled a list of roughly 5,000 movies that intrigued me while plumbing through the Internet Movie Database’s list of every movie ever made, and then discovered that many of these films cannot be found on Netflix (some of them are designated as “Saved,” which means they may become available at an indefinite date).
+They range from straight-to-video slasher pics to film school projects to thirty-minute silent films from as far back as 1898.
+I have been slowly accumulating these films via purchases from eBay, Amazon and countless other retailers of rare and/or VHS-only releases; gifts from my family and fiancee; writing directly to film archivists, film distributors and even directors and actors to request screeners or personal copies; and renting VHS tapes from a fantastic rare video store in Manhattan, Video Room.

-Whether the obscure films you’re hoping to discover are the works of misunderstood geniuses or the trashiest fragments of low culture, I hope that Hidden Films brings you as many laugh-filled and/or insightful nights as I’ve experienced while building it.
-I welcome any and all suggestions from readers about additional rare films I should seek out.
+I hope you enjoy Hidden Films, that it gives you many campy and/or insightful nights of movie-watching, and I welcome any and all suggestions from readers about additional rare films I should seek out.